 How Can I Help My New Kitten Adjust?
-27 Tips and Training Points to Know!
+27 Tips that Can Help!

 Adjusting to a new home can be a challenging time for a kitten who has left all they know behind!
 Until they are around 8 weeks old, a kitten’s life has revolved around their mother cat and the litter – your kitty has come to trust that they have quick access to their mother’s milk, and will be used to playing with their siblings!

 So when they are removed from that familiar situation, it’s not surprising that they can become nervous and unsure of their new surroundings.

 How can I help my new kitten adjust?
 27 tips and training points

 Patience and understanding is needed as your kitten settles into their new home with you – remember that some kittens will settle in quicker than others!

 - Prepare an area in a room that your kitten can settle into when they first arrive home.
 This area should contain all the resources they will need, such as food and water bowls, litter tray, scratching post, bed and toys.
 However, remember to keep food bowls and toilet facilities apart – cats are very fastidious and don’t like to have their food close to their toilet!

 - A few days before your kitten arrives, plug FELIWAY Optimum into the room where they will be spending their first days so your kitty will receive happy and welcoming pheromone messages when they arrive in their new environment, to help them relax.

 - Get a supply of the same food and litter tray substrate your kitten has been used to.
 Do not try to make any changes to these until they have settled into their new home (this could take a couple of weeks).

 - Keep all windows and doors securely closed so they cannot accidentally escape.
 If the weather is warm, and you need to provide a flow of air through the room, place a secure grid/mesh over the window when open.